Richgro 5kg Organics Native And Protea Plant Food

 Position: full sun to part shade.

-Choose a spot in full sun to part shade with well-drained soil.
-Add plenty of organic matter, like compost and aged manure, and dig in well.
-If growing in a pot, fill with a premium quality potting mix.
+Choose a spot in full sun with well-drained soil.
+Enrich with organic fertiliser and fork in well.
 Dig a hole twice as wide and to the same depth as the existing root ball.
-Remove the seedling or young plant from its pot, loosen the root ball and position in the centre of the hole.
-Backfill, firm down and water in well.
+Remove the plant from its pot, loosen the mix to free the roots and place in the centre of the planting hole.
+Backfill, firm the soil and water in well.

 After applying fertiliser, delay harvesting for a few days and rinse well before cooking and eating.
 If using products to deal with pests, diseases or weeds, always read the label, follow the instructions carefully and wear suitable protective equipment.
 Store all garden chemicals out of the reach of children and pets.

 Native lemon grass: a handsome, bushy grass with a strong citrus scent.

 Finger lime: a slow-growing tree with finger-like fruit filled with juicy, lime-flavoured pearls.

 Native thyme: a highly aromatic herb with a minty and peppery flavour.

 Check out our huge range of plants now and get your garden growing!